cjwilburn/svn-migration-scripts/README.md

 We do not support running conversions with `git-svn` on a case-insensitive file-system; they can in some cases lead to corrupted conversions.

 > TODO: How can you tell that corruption has occurred?
-How can this be avoided e.g. instructions for creating/mounting a case-sensitive disk image on OS X.

 ##### Example